Can artificial coral save the real Great Barrier Reef?

 As the principal research scientist at AIMS' Healthy and Resilient GBR Program, Webster says the SeaSim offers advantages the real Great Barrier Reef can't.
 She can regulate conditions precisely and consistently to suit her needs, allowing for long-term experiments with the coral.

-"It's the first time we've really been able to hold animals long enough and healthy enough to be able to obtain their offspring," she said of occupants of her mini reef.
+"It's the first time we've really been able to hold animals long enough and healthy enough to be able to obtain their offspring," she says of the occupants of her mini reef.

 The futuristic conditions Webster has created in the Sea Simulator are bleak for marine organisms.
 Carbon dioxide levels are more than double what they are now and the temperature is warmer than what many organisms can handle.
 Still, it's a world the sea creatures of the future may face.